hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 ---
-title: Writing to PostgreSQL from Apache Flink
+title: "Writing to PostgreSQL from Apache Flink"
-description: How to write a custom data sink
+description: "How to write a custom data sink"
 author: Kathleen Sharp
 tags: Apache Flink, PostgreSQL
 layout: article